Zell am See holidays

 Old Town exploring

-Zell’s the perfect spot for some boutique browsing and street strolling – with a coffee stop along the way of course.
-In the centre is the Medieval main square, with the stone tower of the church at one corner and a bubbling fountain in the middle.
-Canopied-covered cafés spill out onto the flagstones here, so take a seat and munch on strudel as you watch the world go by.
-Then afterwards, potter down side streets and pick up a keepsake or two in the souvenir shops.
+Zell is the perfect spot for boutique browsing and street strolling – with a coffee stop along the way, of course.
+Head to the Medieval main square, where canopied cafés spill out onto the flagstones beside a bubbling fountain and a stone church tower – grab a seat, munch on strudel, and watch the world go by.
+Then potter down the side streets and pick up a keepsake or two.

 Out and about